 - Game ideas: Horseshoes, a good old-fashioned scavenger hunt, Jenga, stargazing...the options are endless!

-- Decor ideas: Because space needs to be mostly cleared for cooking, considering stringing twinkly lights from the ceiling or doing high balloons that say “The Future Mrs. ____”.
+- Decor ideas: Because space needs to be mostly cleared for cooking, considering stringing twinkly lights from the ceiling or doing high balloons that say “The Future Mrs. or Mr. ____”.

 - Drink ideas: Talk to the Chef in advance and pair wine with what you’ll be cooking.
 Provide a thirst-quenching mocktail for those who don’t wish to drink.

-- Favor ideas: Favors could include local spices or salts, packaged with a label that has the bride’s wedding monogram on it.
+- Favor ideas: Favors could include local spices or salts, packaged with a label that has the couple’s wedding monogram on it.